Cotswolds National Landscape Management Plan

 The Management Plan contains a comprehensive summary of the key issues facing the Cotswolds National Landscape, and the management policies and actions needed to conserve and enhance this special place.
 It is a keystone piece of work which is central to everything we do as an organisation.

-The Board adopted the Cotswolds National Landscape Management Plan 2023-2025 on 21st February 2023, following a review of the 2018-2023 Management Plan and an extensive consultation.
-Please use the links below to download the Management Plan.
+The Board adopted the Cotswolds National Landscape Management Plan 2025-2030 on 25 February 2025, following a review of the 2023-2025 Management Plan and an extensive consultation.
+Please use the link below to download the Management Plan.

 Strategic Environmental Assessment and Habitats Regulations Assessment